x

 • Practicing good oral hygiene

 Ignoring a dry mouth can cause an individual to go from no cavities to many cavities in a matter of months, and from there, the decay is much harder to control.
-If you suspect you have dry mouth whether or not you know the cause, bring it up at your next dental visit.
-The sooner the dry mouth is addressed the better we can preserve your teeth!

 References

-American Academy of Oral Medicine
+American Academy of Oral Medicine:

 https://www.aaom.com/index.php%3Foption=com_content&view=article&id=107:xerostomia&catid=22:patient-condition-information&Itemid=120